GispoCoding/FMI2QGIS/index.md

 ### Global CO emissions
 ![CO emissions](./thumbnails/co.gif?raw=true)

-Brighter colors on the map indicate higher levels of emissions in the forecast.
+Carbon monoxide (CO) is produced in the incomplete combustion of carbon-containing fuels, such as gasoline, natural gas, oil, coal, and wood.
+Map clearly highlights the most densely populated areas in the world and brighter colors on the map indicate higher levels of CO emissions. .
 The map shows a 5 day period in April 2021.

 [Click to open full version.](https://gispocoding.github.io/FMI2QGIS/imgs/co.gif)